nps1ngh/simple-autograd/examples/README.md

 The script allows to train simple models on the [MNIST](https://en.wikipedia.org/wiki/MNIST_database) dataset.

-One can choose between an MLP or CNN for the model and between SGD and Adam for the optimizer.
+One can choose between an MLP, a CNN or a ViT for the model and between SGD and Adam for the optimizer.
 One can easily change the model architecture using the different layers from the `simple_autograd.nn` module.